 JJUA55156U Life Science Law

 This course intends to give students a deep understanding of a variety of legal issues that are crucial to the pharma and life science sectors before and after their products have received market approval (MA) by the relevant authorities.
-It is a comprehensive and practical course for students with an interest in the legal aspects of the pharmaceutical and biomedical industry.
+It is a comprehensive and practical course for students with an interest in the legal aspects of the life science industry.
+The course could have never been more relevant, topical and absolutely essential since the COVID-19 crisis hit the world and changed our lives fundamentally.
+COVID-19 has led to an unprecedented and frantic search for treatments and vaccines against the deadly virus, but one should not make a mistake and think that this will not come at a cost to society, as it can be assumed that all these treatments and vaccines will be subject to exclusive rights owned by pharma companies.You will gain in-depth insight into these issues during this course.
 Besides providing students with the necessary theoretical knowledge, this course entails a unique opportunity to gain practical insights both through practitioner-lectures and field trips to law firms and companies in the Medicon Valley.
 It is targeted towards students that consider a career in life sciences - be it as in-house counsel with a pharmaceutical/life science company or as a legal expert at a consulting firm or in relevant agencies and organizations.
 Due to the great variety of legal aspects covered, the course will be relevant also for students with a general interest in IP, EU law, biomedical law, international and comparative law or public policy.
-In order to understand how these legal aspects influence the pharmaceutical industry in the context of rapid legal, political, economic and scientific changes, it is important to gain an understanding of the business dynamics of the industry and some basic knowledge of drug development and the science on which it is based.
+In order to understand how these legal aspects influence the life science industry in the context of rapid legal, political, economic and scientific changes, it is important to gain an understanding of the business dynamics of the industry and some basic knowledge of e.g. drug development and the science on which it is based.
 Against this background, the course is designed to provide students with a broad and practical understanding of the industry and various legal disciplines that affect it by presenting them around their importance to each step in the lifecycle of a pharmaceutical product – from research and invention to market approval, commercialization and distribution.
 The focus is on substantive legal issues at an EU level, rather than at the national level.
 Students will read and discuss real-life scenarios aimed at developing analytical thinking and reflective judgment.
 On the pre-MA stage the course will address the regulation of research & development, the protection of inventions stemming from areas such as stem cell research, gene-technology and personalized medicine, through patents, SPCs and regulatory exclusivities, as well as the regulatory framework related to the MA procedure.
 On the post MA level special emphasis will be laid on patent litigation, technology transfer & licensing, regulatory rules related to pharmacovigilance and product safety, the marketing of pharmaceutical products, parallel trade, competition law and access to medicine.

 The lectures are divided into eight main- segments reflecting the typical chronological stages of pharmaceutical product development and commercialization: